Gohan: Video games

 In the 1992 Video game Dragon Ball: Get Together!
-Goku World, Gohan along with Goku, Trunks, Bulma, and Krillin travel back in time to examine events in the past.
+Goku World, Gohan, along with Goku, Trunks, Bulma, and Krillin, travel back in time to examine events in the past.

 In the 2004 video game Dragon Ball Z: Supersonic Warriors, Gohan comes to Goku's aid against the androids and defeats Android 18.
 After Goku passes away from a heart disease, Gohan inherits his role as Earth's primary protector.
-Gohan confronts Dr. Gero, who he defeats and is warned by of an upcoming threat from Cell, the latter announcing the Cell Games after being revealed and Gohan training with Piccolo in the Room of Spirit and Time to prepare.
+Gohan confronts Dr. Gero, whom he defeats and is warned by of an upcoming threat from Cell, the latter announcing the Cell Games after being revealed, and Gohan training with Piccolo in the Room of Spirit and Time to prepare.
 After Gohan and Piccolo struggle against Cell, and Piccolo sacrifices himself to save Gohan, Gohan unleashes his hidden power and destroys Cell.
 In the 2005 video game Dragon Ball Z: Supersonic Warriors 2, after his defeat of Cell, Gohan is recruited by Trunks to assist him with defeating the androids in his timeline.
 After defeating Android 18, Gohan and Trunks confront and defeat Cell.
 The two travel to Dr. Gero's laboratory and defeat various clones of the android and destroy the computer that created them.
 Years later, he encounters Cooler when the latter comes to Earth searing for the Saiyan that defeated his brother Frieza.
 Piccolo is turned evil when taking a blast from Bobbidi to protect Gohan, who is forced to fight Piccolo before the latter flees.
 Gohan later confronts Piccolo and defeats him.

 In the 2006 game Dragon Ball Z: Shin Budokai, Gohan confronts Frieza after the latter is resurrected and unsuccessfully tries donning his Great Saiyaman persona, becoming worn out in the process of fighting him before Frieza departs.

 Gohan then confronts Cooler after seeing him search for a Dragon Ball and bests him in battle, before Cooler escapes with the Dragon Ball using the Shunkan Idō.

-Later, influence by Janemba allows Gohan to kill Cell with ease and nearly become consumed with evil energy before Goku's intervention.
+Later, Janemba's influence allows Gohan to kill Cell with ease and nearly become consumed with evil energy before Goku's intervention.
 In the 2007 game Dragon Ball Z: Shin Budokai - Another Road, Gohan travels to Trunks' timeline to assist him with the Majin Buu threat. and fights Janemba while searching for the timeline's version of himself to pull the Zeta Sword.
 Gohan meets Pikkon and his grandfather Bardock for the first time.

 In the 2010 arcade game Dragon Ball Heroes, Gohan attains both the Super Saiyan 3, the result of continued training with Piccolo after the Cell Games, and Super Saiyan 4 forms.